binpash/try/docs/try.1.md

 -i PATTERN

 : Ignore paths that match PATTERN on summary and commit.
-This option can be passed multiple times and it behaves the same as the `-v -e` for `grep`.
+This option can be passed multiple times; the patterns given will be used in as arguments to `-e` in a call to `grep -v`.

 -D *DIR*